johnjohnsp1/l0l/README.md

 # l0l - Exploit Development Kit

-l0l Project is Exploit Dev.
-Kit bla bla bla ... now development first step.. after beta version.
+l0l exploit a development kit.
+Yet, are being developed.
+Then the beta version will be published.
 Thanks (:

 # Works for me!